Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

-Let us now assume that the claim is true for a given $k \ge 1$, and let us prove the claim for $k+1$.
+For $k = 1$ we check acyclicity directly.
+We split $I_{1,l}$ in two submodules (either the external vertex is univalent with a dashed edge, or not) and we filter like in Lemma~\ref{lem:qiso-k-zero} to get a trivial $E^{1}$ page.
+Let us now assume that the claim is true for a given $k \ge 1$.
 Just like in the proof of Lemma~\ref{lem:qiso-k-zero}, we can split $I_{k+1,l}$ in three summands, depending on whether the last external terrestrial vertex is: univalent, connected by a dashed edge to an external vertex; univalent, connected by a dashed edge to an internal vertex; all other cases.
-The first subcomplex is isomorphic to $k$ copies of the ideal $I_{k,l}$, thus it is acyclic by the induction hypothesis.
-On the quotient by this subcomplex, we can put a filtration just like in Lemma~\ref{lem:qiso-k-zero}, so that on the $E^{0}$ page, the second complex is mapped isomorphically onto the third.
-This shows that the quotient is acyclic too, and therefore $I_{k+1,l}$ is acyclic. \end{proof}
+The first summand is isomorphic to $\bigoplus_{i=1}^{k} I_{k,l} \simeq 0$.
+The quotient by this summand can be filtered like in Lemma~\ref{lem:qiso-k-zero} and is thus also acyclic. \end{proof}

-\begin{lemma} The map $\pi : \vgraphs_{mn}^{0}(0,l) \to \vscV_{mn}(0,l)$ is a quasi-isomorphism $\forall l \ge 0$. \end{lemma}
+\begin{lemma} The map $\pi : \vgraphs_{mn}^{0}(0,l) \to \vscV_{mn}(0,l)$ is a quasi-isomorphism. \end{lemma}